rfhtorres31-renji/customerportalmvcbackend/README.md

 ## Mock Data

-The backend includes sample bookings in `mockedData` for testing purposes, combined with live ServiceM
+The backend includes sample bookings in `mockedData` for testing purposes, combined with live ServiceM8API Fetching